-It has been the custom during the past years to have an annual encampment.
-The lessons learned by the cadet body at these encampments, as to field and target range work, castrametation, military hygiene, guard duty, etc., constitute a satisfactory completion of the four years military work at the College.
+It has been the custom during the past years to have an annual encampment at Tolchester Beach, Kent County, Maryland.
+The lessons learned by the cadet body at these encampments, as to field and target range work, castrametation, military hygiene, guard duty, etc., constitute a satisfactory completion of the four years military work at the college.
 This encampment work is of such a great value to every cadet that it is essential for every member of the cadet battalion to be present at this annual encampment.